 In 2004 an earthquake in the Indian Ocean created a tsunami, killing more than 225,000 people and devastating entire communities in Indonesia, Sri Lanka, India and Thailand.
-While organizations such as the American Red Cross provided valuable disaster relief services, Grameen Foundation and other microfinance programs convened to determine strategies for long-term economic recovery.
+While organizations such as the American Red Cross provided valuable disaster relief services, Grameen Foundation and other microfinance-related organizations convened to determine strategies for long-term economic recovery.

-With funding from the American Red Cross, Grameen Foundation has continued to support Indonesia’s poor with Mitra Dhuafa for nearly four successful years in the tsunami-devastated region of Aceh, Indonesia.
-Together, we are rebuilding communities and creating new opportunities for the poor.
+With funding from the American Red Cross, Grameen Foundation supported Indonesia’s poor, partnering with microfinance institution Mitra Dhuafa (now KOMIDA) for nearly four successful years in the tsunami-devastated region of Aceh, Indonesia.
+Together, we are rebuilt communities and created new opportunities for the poor.

 Expanding Access to Microfinance

-Grameen Foundation is working with Mitra Dhuafa to expand financial services to more poor women throughout the Aceh province.
-Mitra Dhuafa will open six new branch offices in the four most devastated districts in the Nanggroe Aceh Darussalam (NAD) province, giving more than 17,500 tsunami-affected women access to much-needed financial services.
+Grameen Foundation worked with Mitra Dhuafa to expand financial services to more poor women throughout the Aceh province.
+Mitra Dhuafa opened six new branch offices in the four most devastated districts in the Nanggroe Aceh Darussalam (NAD) province, giving more than 17,500 tsunami-affected women access to much-needed financial services.

 Empowering Poor Women through Local Organizations

-We are working with Mitra Dhuafa to improve efficiency, streamline financial management, strengthen field operations, manage human resources to allow Mitra Dhuafa to continue to strengthen and grow, and reach thousands more poor women.
+We worked with Mitra Dhuafa to improve efficiency, streamline financial management, strengthen field operations, manage human resources to allow Mitra Dhuafa to continue to strengthen and grow, and reach thousands more poor women.

 Establishing National Standards to Measure Progress

 Our Progress out of Poverty Index® for Indonesia allows microfinance institutions to determine the poverty level of their clients and track their movement out of poverty.
 Grameen Foundation is developing strategic partnerships with local organizations and networks to make the tool more widely available and utilized, thus maximizing our impact in Indonesia.